flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

 - The boot sequence will now check if it's got a Game Boy-only or Game Boy Color game inserted, and then set the corresponding registers to activate DMG or CGB mode.
 The boot code checks for specific game metadata (within the cartridge's ROM) that is structured differently for CGB games.
 - In the case a DMG game is inserted, the boot program will also fill Palette RAM with calculated palettes, these are based on a simple but clever algorithm that also relies on the game's metadata.
 This is what makes monochrome games look coloured when running on the next-gen console.
   - At this stage, the user may press a button combination that will alter the boot code's palette of choice.
-- The Nintendo logo check now makes use of HRAM as well.
+- The Nintendo logo check now makes use of HRAM as well, to no avail however.

 ## Games